Module 1: Sustainable Wood Use in Semi-Natural Watercourses

 What economic perspectives and marketing potentials arise here for farmers and landowners and how can agricultural woods become better known as an energy resource and increase the share of renewable energies in the energy mix in the long term?

-Area of action 2: Nature Conservation and Regional Economic Relations in Agriculture
+Module 2: Nature Conservation and Regional Economic Relations in Agriculture

 OLGA thinks nature conservation, nutrition and regional added value together and tries to network initiatives and people who support the production, processing, marketing and consumption of regionally sustainable food in the Dresden region and to establish a common regional added value and corresponding structures.
 Through various event formats, the expert public but also the general population is involved in the process of becoming aware of their own region and its potentials and resources.